Tasmanian Autism Diagnostic Service (TADS)

 Life Without Barriers can accept referrals directly from families, schools or from Learning Services.
 The service is free to schools and families.

-For further information, view the Education Liaison and Mediation Services flyer.
+For further information, refer to the Education Liaison and Mediation Services flyer.

 Minor Works Program